 Here are a few tips for getting the greatest return on your investment, including how you can improve quality, not just quantity, of candidates.

-- Use A Clear Job Title
+Use A Clear Job Titles In Your Posts

 A well-crafted job title can increase traffic to your posting by up to 1000%.
 Make sure the title is as descriptive as possible without being too wordy.
 For example, use Part-Time Certified Nursing Assistant rather than your internal code for the opening, such as CNA 3.
 Take a peek at how your competitors are referring to certain positions.
 There is likely an industry standard that you can use.

-- Ask Pre-Qualifying Questions
+Ask Pre-Qualifying Application Questions

 Many people apply for jobs en masse with little regard for qualifications and fit.
 This leaves recruiters with the burden of sorting through a bunch of unqualified and often passive job applications.
 By including a few questions in your application, you can weed out uninterested, unqualified people right off the bat.
 Some examples include asking for certifications, minimum required job credentials and current place of employment.